wamberger/alchemyrohan/README.md

 The package is currently not available on the PyPi.
 Therefore, you can download the tar.gz file from < dist > folder.
 Then navigate to the file and enter this code in terminal:

 `Python3 pip install ./alchemyrohan-1.0.0.tar.gz`

-How to use it in your code:
+How to import in your code:

+`import alchemyrohan`

+or

-`import alchemyrohan` or `import alchemyrohan as ar`
+`import alchemyrohan as ar`

 # How to use it